ducksteam/findtheducks/readme.md

 - Any saved changes will automatically restart the server, but you will need to refresh the page to see them
 - Server will appear [here](http://localhost:3000/)
 - No database commands will work until you DM me your [public IP](https://www.whatismyip.com/) and I set it in azure (still not paying of course)
+- This will not work because you need a file called .ENV with all the secrets inside, dm me for that too

 ## TODO: (rough order of priority)
 - [x] Registration